-1. Click on the "Utilities" tab 1, then on the "Update database components" operation 2, or directly on the button located in the toolbar 3:
+- 1. Click on the "Utilities" tab 1, or directly on the button located in the toolbar 2 and go to step 3 - 2.
+Click on the "Update database components" operation 2:

-- 2. Choose the database you wish to update 4 - 3.
-Select the FTP site where you put the reference database 5

-Hint: The FTP sites are configured in Database settings

-4. Click on the "Next >" button
+- 3. Choose the database you wish to update 3 - Select the FTP site where you put the reference database Hint: The FTP sites are configured in Database settings - 5.
+Click on the "Next >" button 5

-5. Select the components you wish to update:
+6. Select the components you wish to update:

-6. Review and modify the files if necessary (checked and displayed with green background) which have been preselected based on your component selections from the previous step and click on the "Next >" button:
+7. Review and modify the files if necessary (checked and displayed with green background) which have been preselected based on your component selections from the previous step and click on the "Next >" button: